liftforward/integration-docs/README.md

 The following data in the sales quote object is required:

 * Term: Number of payments customer is going to make on the membership.
-* Sales Tax Rate: The sales tax rate based on the customer's shipping address.

 There must be at least one item.
 The following data in each item object is required: